Estimated reading time: 5 minutes

-With the events that transpired during the Covid-19 pandemic, the need for competent nurses in the Philippines has increased.
-Given the low salary grade, harsh working environment, and physically demanding work, knowing the Salary Grade of a Nurse in the Philippines in 2022 is essential before diving into this honorable profession.
+With the events that transpired during the COVID-19 pandemic, the need for competent nurses in the Philippines has increased.
+Given the low salary grade, harsh working environment, and physically demanding work, knowing the Salary Grade of a Nurse in the Philippines is essential before diving into this honorable profession.

 Many Filipinos have at least undergone the “Should I be a Nurse?” phase.
 After all, in the Philippines, the nurses’ training is world-class, giving graduates an edge in the global nurse market.

-More than that, nurses in the Philippines are paid way less than their counterparts abroad.
+While they are in high demand, nurses in the Philippines are paid way less than their counterparts abroad.
 In fact, with nurses risking their lives during the pandemic, it has become more apparent that their meager salaries are not worth their lives.
 This led to a mass resignation amidst the pandemic, lowering the efficiency of Filipino healthcare.
+Furthermore, many more nurses themselves don’t want to take the risk for personal reasons.

 The minimum salary of Registered Nurses working in government centers in the Philippines is SG 15 or ₱ 35,000 per month (source), with different variations depending on the region.
 The region with the highest salary grade is the National Capital Region for Private Duty Nurses, with pay of ₱ 36,000 monthly.